Prthmesh6/Prthmesh6/README.md

 ## About Me

 - 🔭 I’m currently working as Backend Developer
-- 🌱 I do work in Golang, Read articles and blogs about technology.
+- 🌱 I do work in Golang.
 - 👯 I’m looking to collaborate on projects that include Go